Music Promotion Services & Independent Music Promotions

 A mentor doesn’t have to be a top industry exec, or even in this industry at all.
 It doesn’t even have to be a face to face relationship.
 You can get the same type of advice from books, blogs, videos, or interviews with artists or people that you respect.
 Finally, mentors will keep you honest with yourself, help you stay focused, and contribute to success in business, family life, and health as well.

-Between writing the blog and my freelance work for record labels and managers, I have a limited amount of time for mentoring.
+Between writing the blog and running Band Builder Academy, I have a limited amount of time for mentoring.
 But I do take on a few artists at a time as a coach for a fee.
 If you would like to inquire further, email me at email@example.com

 8. What questions to ask the service before hiring?